IncredibleProgress/Sweetheart/index.md

       Rely for long time on a well maintained basement.
     </span><br/>
     <span style="font-size:1.1rem; margin-top:2rem;">
-      Sweetheart is full stack featured and reduces drastically the volume of code and committed libraries in your projects.
+      Sweetheart makes you master of committed libraries in a secured approach.
     </span>
   </p>
 </div>